NitoCoding/TugasAkhir/README.md

 - **Read Hadiths Online**: Access hadiths from various book sources online through the HadithAPI service.
 - **Add to Bookmark**: Mark favorite hadiths to be saved offline and accessed anytime.
 - **Remove from Bookmark**: Delete hadiths from the bookmark list if no longer needed.
-- **Search**: Search hadiths by keyword or category to find specific hadiths.
-- **Settings**: User preference customization, such as language settings or display preferences.

 ## Technologies Used